 - Low Technology ACC Interventions - Low technology ACC encompasses tools that exclude electronics and devices that require batteries.
 These tools typically help patients to use the communication skills they already have.
 Examples of low technology ACC includes adaptive writing tools or velcro for picture boards.

-Causes and Risk Factors of ASD
+Risk Factors of ASD

 The exact cause of autism spectrum disorder is not known, and current research supports that there isn’t a single cause of ASD.
 Due to the complexity of ASD, as well as the varying symptoms and their level of severity, it is likely that there are multiple causes 7.